Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.stabilitydeposit.md

 </td><td>

-Amount of LQTY rewarded since the last modification of the Stability Deposit.
+Amount of ProtocolToken rewarded since the last modification of the Stability Deposit.

 </td></tr>